AshridgeTechnologies/elemento/stories/Backlog.md

 - Search in project - consider Fuse.js

 ### Priority 1
+- Menu buttons can be styled and be an icon
 - Plain links with href and target
 - Consider TinyBase
 - Guards on actions - some of: do nothing, warn, error, programming error, confirm